rivenmedia/riven/README.md

 Check out out [Project Board](https://github.com/users/dreulavelle/projects/2) to stay informed!

 COMPLETED:
-- ~~Update plex libraries for changes, ongoing... ~~; (functional but we need to be more specific when to update)
+- ~~Update plex libraries for changes, ongoing...~~ (functional but we need to be more specific when to update)
 - ~~Real-debrid should download only one file per stream, lets avoid collections~~
-- ~~Add overseerr support, mostly done~~; still need to mark items as available?
+- ~~Add overseerr support, mostly done~~ still need to mark items as available?
 - ~~Add support for shows, ongoing...~~ (Functionalish, needs work...)
 - ~~Modify scraping logic to try scaping once a day if not found?~~
 - ~~Store data with pickle~~
 - ~~Improve logging...~~
 - And more..

-Please add features and mention issues over on our [Issue Tracker](https://github.com/dreulavelle/iceberg/issues)!
+Please add feature requests and issues over on our [Issue Tracker](https://github.com/dreulavelle/iceberg/issues)!

 We are constantly adding features and improvements as we go along and squashing bugs as they arise.